Framework

 shell

-You'll also need React and the Vite React plugin, so install them too:
+You'll also need React and the Vite React plugin, so install their dependencies as well:

 shell